MohammedSIssa/countdown-recursive/README.md

 ##  base case is reached! `(n < 1)`.
 Time to unwind and continue with the next line `A.unshift(n)`

-### The unwind process takes each instance made and executes newest instance to oldest instance:
+### The unwinding process takes each instance made and executes newest instance to oldest instance:

 ```
 countdown(0) returns []